May 5, 2025

 • Rigid subscription terms that don't bend to real life

-Strategy 1: Enhance Product and Service Quality
+Strategy 1: Improve Product and Service Quality

 Strategy 2: Optimize Subscription Flexibility and Options